dev-minjin-chou/COSC1125-1127-Contest-A.I/Home.md

 # RMIT COSC1125/1127 AI Pacman Contest Project
 ## Introduction
 Pacman capture the flag contest is relatively different from the regular pacman games.
-Starting off with two teams competing with one another.
+Starting off with two teams competing with one another, each teams have two agents that can either be offensive or defensive.
+Offense agents are responsible to enter opponent's territory and 'steal' food pellets.
+Each food pellets eaten would be turned to score when the offensive agent returns to its own side of the grid.
+Similarly opponent's pacman would do the same.
+This is where the role of defensive agent comes in.
+Defensive agent is responsible of 'protecting' its own side of the grid's food pellets and prevents opponent's pacman from entering and 'stealing' its foods.
+Rules are relatively basic, and the rules of classic pacman still stands such as a pacman is able to eat opponent's ghost if power capsules have been consumed.
+The team with the most score 'food pellets stolen' wins!

 ## List of pages
 1. [Home and Introduction]()